Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Theoretical analysis of the robustness

 \subsection{Task-aware $\epsilon$-Capacity}

-The wireless risk discrepancy is a statistical measure averaged over the probability space and provides a general view.
-However, to delve deeper into the possible task-aware $\epsilon$-capacity benefiting from the robustness, we pay special attention to each detailed event.
-Specifically, for an individual inference $(z,w,s)$, where $z$, $w$, and $s$ represent a particular sample, hypothesis, and channel, respectively, the difference between the actual wireless loss $\hat{l}(\hat{y}(x,w,s),y)$ and the true risk $L$ would possibly exceed the upper bound $G$ in Theorem \ref{thm:upper_bound}.
-This deviation depends on the variability of the performance deterioration across different realizations, and deviations could occur due to variable samples, hypotheses, and channel conditions.
+The wireless risk discrepancy is a statistical measure averaged over the probability space, providing a general view.
+However, to delve deeper into the possible capacity gains benefiting from the robustness, we pay special attention to each detailed event.
+Specifically, for an individual inference $(z,w,s)$, where $z$, $w$, and $s$ represent a particular sample, hypothesis, and channel condition, respectively, the difference between the actual wireless loss $\hat{l}(\hat{y}(x,w,s),y)$ and the true risk $L$ would possibly exceed the upper bound $G$ in Theorem \ref{thm:upper_bound}.
+This deviation depends on the variability of the performance deterioration across different realizations, and it could occur due to varying samples, hypotheses, and channel conditions.

 To better analyze the probabilistic nature of wireless distributed learning, we introduce the concept of \textit{task outage} as in \cite{outage-scan} and \cite{outage-semantic-text}, which extends the outage in conventional communication systems towards the domain of wireless distributed learning.
-The concept of outage is the event that occurs whenever the capacity falls below a target rate $R$ \cite{fundamental-wireless-communication}.
-However, given the robustness of NNs, lossy transmission is acceptable in wireless distributed learning as long as the performance is not severely affected.
+The conventional concept of outage is the event that occurs whenever the capacity falls below a target rate $R$ \cite{fundamental-wireless-communication}.
+However, given the robustness of learning models, lossy transmission is acceptable in wireless distributed learning as long as the performance is not severely affected.
 Therefore, we focus on the event that the instantaneous loss difference transcends the upper bound $G$ of the wireless risk discrepancy. \begin{definition} For an individual wireless distributed learning $(z,w,s)$ with a transmission rate $R$, a \textit{task outage} occurs when the following condition is satisfied.
 Then we define a random variable $E$ as the corresponding indicator